Mamiya RZ67: Lenses

-All lenses have internal electronic Seiko #1 shutters with a maximum 1/400 sec speed, PC-type X flash sync plug, T-switch for long exposures, a plug for standard remote cable release for B exposures, depth of field preview lever, distance scale, aperture adjust ring.
+All lenses have internal electronic Seiko #1 shutters with a maximum 1/400 sec speed, PC-type X flash sync plug, T-switch for long exposures, a plug for a standard cable release for B exposures, depth of field preview lever, distance scale, aperture adjust ring.
 In "B" mode, the RZ67 models will expose up to 30 seconds (a warning beep will sound for the last 10 seconds).
 In "T" mode, the camera can expose indefinitely without drawing power from the battery.
-Most lenses, except for the 37 mm, 75 mm shift lenses and the 500 mm lenses have 77 mm filter threads on the front of the lens.
-The 75 mm shift lenses and the 500 mm lenses have 105 mm filter threads.
+Most lenses, except for the 37mm, 75mm shift lenses and the 500mm lenses have 77mm filter threads on the front of the lens.
+Those lenses have 105mm filter threads.
 Some lenses have a floating element; focusing these lenses involves setting a subject distance ring on the lens after focusing with the bellows.